Ren-B-7/Super-Start.nvim/README.md

 ## Other methods

 ### #1
-Head to '''https://github.dev/Ren-B-7/Super-start.nvim''' and download via the VsCode browser editor.
+Head to ```https://github.dev/Ren-B-7/Super-start.nvim``` and download via the VsCode browser editor.

 Then finally go to ~/.config/ ("cd ~/.config/") and paste the "nvim" folder here

 ### #2

-With command "cd ~/.config" enter the .config directiry, now run '''git clone --branch tag-name --single-branch https://github.com/Ren-B-7/nvim-installation-package.git''' then copy the "nvim" folder and paste in ~/.config/ and remove the directory ~/.config/nvim-installation-package.
+With command "cd ~/.config" enter the .config directiry, now run ```git clone --branch tag-name --single-branch https://github.com/Ren-B-7/nvim-installation-package.git``` then copy the "nvim" folder and paste in ~/.config/ and remove the directory ~/.config/nvim-installation-package.

 ### #3
 Or alternatively only download the wanted folders via github itself and paste within the ~/.config/nvim directory.